chauff/cse1500-web-transcripts/Lecture-8.md

 XSS stands for **cross-site scripting**.

-*XSS flaws occur when an application includes user supplied data in a page sent to the browser without properly validating or escaping that content.* (OWASP)
+*"XSS flaws occur when an application includes user supplied data in a page sent to the browser without properly validating or escaping that content."* (OWASP)

 The browser executes JavaScript code all the time; this code is **not** checked by anti-virus software.
 The browser's sandbox is the main line of defense.